Google PPC Advertising: A Comprehensive Guide to Maximizing Your Online Presence

 a.
 Identifying Relevant Keywords

 Effective keyword research is the foundation of a successful PPC campaign.
-Use tools like Google Keyword Planner, SEMrush, or Ahrefs to identify keywords relevant to your business.
-Focus on:
+To begin with, use tools such as Google Keyword Planner, SEMrush, or Ahrefs to identify relevant search terms.

-• Low Competition: Keywords that are less contested, reducing your cost per click (CPC).
+• Low competition, because less contested keywords often reduce your cost per click (CPC).

 b.
 Long-Tail Keywords